awxlong/HistoMIL/README.md

 ![Pipeline](https://github.com/awxlong/HistoMIL/blob/jupyter/figs/pipeline.png)

+The scripts submitted to the Sun Grid Engine scheduler executing each of the above steps in the pipeline can be found at:  https://github.com/awxlong/scripts_g0_arrest

+### Implementation details:

 HistoMIL is written in Pytorch Lightning, which provides the following benefits:
 - mixed precision training
 - gradient accumulation over patches